SeacrestFunded Account Types and Differences

 • 3-Step Challenge: For a more thorough evaluation, this account type consists of three evaluation phases.

-• 1-Step Challenge: By condensing the assessment procedure into a single stage, this account type may expedite funding.
-To pass the evaluation, traders must reach the profit target while adhering to the specified guidelines.
+First, the 1-Step Challenge condenses the assessment procedure into a single stage.
+Consequently, this account type may expedite funding.
+To pass the evaluation, you must reach the profit target while adhering to the specified guidelines.

-• 2-Step Challenge: This two-phase challenge requires traders to exhibit consistency and risk-management abilities over an extended length of time.
-Each phase has a specified profit target, which traders must meet in order to be eligible for a funded account.
+Next, the 2-Step Challenge requires you to exhibit consistency and risk-management abilities over an extended length of time.
+Each phase has a specified profit target.
+You must meet these targets in order to be eligible for a funded account.

-• 3-Step Challenge: With three stages of review, the 3-Step Challenge is the most thorough.
-This kind of account is intended for traders who would rather go through a more stringent evaluation procedure and wish to exhibit their abilities over a longer time frame.Ā
+Finally, the 3-Step Challenge is the most thorough with three stages of review.
+This kind of account is intended for traders who would rather go through a more stringent evaluation procedure.
+It allows you to exhibit your abilities over a longer time frame with potentially lower risk per step.

-The kind of account and the stage of the assessment procedure determine the profit targets:
+The kind of account and the stage of the assessment procedure determine the profit targets in the different SeacrestFunded account types.

-• One-Step Challenge: In the single evaluation phase, the 1-Step Challenge usually includes a larger profit target (e.g., 10%).
+• One-Step Challenge: In the single evaluation phase, the 1-Step Challenge usually includes a larger profit target, such as 10%.

-• Two-Step Challenge: The two phases have different profit targets (e.g., 8% in Phase 1 and 5% in Phase 2).
+• Two-Step Challenge: The two phases have different profit targets.
+Typically, this is 8% in Phase 1 and 5% in Phase 2.

-• 3-Step Challenge: The three phases probably have different profit targets, possibly with smaller aims in the first two and higher targets in the last one.Ā
+• 3-Step Challenge: The three phases probably have different profit targets.
+These usually have smaller aims in the first two stages and higher targets in the last one.

-Drawdown limits are a critical aspect of risk management and vary across account types:
+Drawdown limits are a critical aspect of risk management and vary across SeacrestFunded account types and differences.

 • Daily Drawdown: This refers to the maximum loss allowed in a single trading day.